Elk River, Minnesota: Public library

-The Elk River Public Library is part of the Great River Regional Library and it is a LEED Gold Certified building.
+The Elk River Public Library is part of the Great River Regional Library and is a LEED Gold Certified building.

 Transportation

-The City of Elk River is a busy city when it comes to traffic, particularly on weekends in the summer and fall as vacationers and hunters head north to their cabins.
+Elk River has high traffic, particularly on weekends in the summer and fall as vacationers and hunters head north.

 U.S. Highways 10 and 169 have their northwest juncture in Elk River, with the two highways concurrent for 12 miles until Anoka to the southeast.
 U.S. 10 continues northwesterly toward St. Cloud, and U.S. 169 continues due north toward Mille Lacs Lake from Elk River.

 Minnesota Highway 101 has its northern terminus at the U.S. 10 / U.S. 169 split in Elk River and is a major route connecting these highways with Interstate 94, seven miles to the south.

 Many residents of Elk River commute to the Twin Cities daily for work; it is roughly a 40-mile drive to Minneapolis.
-Elk River Station is served by the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in November 2009.
+Elk River Station was served by the Northstar Commuter Rail line connecting the northwest suburbs and downtown Minneapolis; the line opened in November 2009 and closed in January 2026, replaced by a bus service.